vcheeze/gopher-wood/README.md

 #### Sprint 2 <!-- omit in toc -->

 IVC Appointment.
 Set up simple about and contact us pages.
+Also set up a page to view appointments.

 ## Notes & Resources